enchant97/web-portal/README.md

 > Choose a tag/release for most stable if running project

-## Contributions
-Contributing to this project is welcome, whether that is an issue or pull request, but please read the guidelines below:

-- Contributions may get rejected, if they do not fit the project
-- New widgets most likely will not be added, instead make a plugin (feel free to add the idea to the GitHub discussions page, [here](https://github.com/enchant97/web-portal/discussions/categories/ideas))
-- You should keep code to this existing style/format
-- Contributions should not require more pip packages from being added, although there may be exceptions
-- Contributions must be licensed under the same as the project
-- Submit pull requests to 'next' branch, please include some details of what the Contribution is
-- Don't change the version number

 ## Documentation
-More details and guides on installing can be found at: [webportal.docs.enchantedcode.co.uk/](https://enchantedcode.co.uk/web-portal/) or view the markdown in the `docs` folder [here](docs/index.md).
+More details and guides on installing can be found at: [webportal.docs.enchantedcode.co.uk/](https://web-portal.docs.enchantedcode.co.uk/) or view the markdown in the `docs` folder [here](docs/index.md).

 ## License
 This project is Copyright (c) 2024 Leo Spratt, licences shown below: